 As we have seen, starting from the $\mathcal{E}$-model~\eqref{eq:doubact} with $\mathcal{E}$ defined in~\eqref{eq:eop}, we can recover the YB deformation by integrating out the degrees of freedom associated to the Lagrangian subalgebra $\tilde{\alg{g}} \cong \alg{g}_{\mathcal{R}}$.
 As a particular example of a Poisson-Lie T-dual model, let us instead integrate out the degrees of freedom associated to the Lagrangian subalgebra $\alg{g}$, that is we set

-We will focus on the $c=1$ case, for which the Drinfel'd double is isomorphic to the real double $\alg{d} \cong \alg{g} \oplus \alg{g}$.
-While the following construction goes through for any real form $\alg{g}$, if this real form admits a solution to the split mcYBe then the model we find below is Poisson-Lie T-dual to the corresponding YB deformation.
+We focus here on the $c=1$ case, for which the Drinfel'd double is isomorphic to the real double $\alg{d} \cong \alg{g} \oplus \alg{g}$.
+While the following construction goes through for any real form $\alg{g}$, if this real form admits a solution to the split mcYBe then the model we find is Poisson-Lie T-dual to the corresponding YB deformation.
 If not, then the resulting model is simply not the Poisson-Lie T-dual of a YB deformation.

-Analogous statements hold for the $c=i$ case, for which the Drinfel'd double is isomorphic to the complex double $\alg{d} \cong \alg{g}^\Complex$.
+Analogous statements also hold for the $c=i$ case, for which the Drinfel'd double is isomorphic to the complex double $\alg{d} \cong \alg{g}^\Complex$.
 The model that results from integrating out the degrees of freedom associated to the Lagrangian subalgebra $\alg{g}$ is an analytic continuation of the model we find starting from the real double.
 When the real form $\alg{g}$ admits a solution to the non-split mcYBe this model is Poisson-Lie T-dual to the corresponding YB deformation.
-If not, then the resulting model is again simply not the Poisson-Lie T-dual of a YB deformation.
+If not, then again the resulting model is simply not the Poisson-Lie T-dual of a YB deformation.

 We start by writing an element of the real double $\alg{d} = \alg{g} \oplus \alg{g}$ as